bankrupcy/direnv/README.md

 [![Built with Nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)
 [![Build Status](https://dev.azure.com/direnv/direnv/_apis/build/status/direnv.direnv?branchName=master)](https://dev.azure.com/direnv/direnv/_build/latest?definitionId=1&branchName=master)

-`direnv` is a shell extension that allows to change environment variables dynamically, depending on the current directory.
+`direnv` is a shell extension that changes environment variables dynamically, depending on the current directory.
 It supports hooks for all the common shells like bash, zsh, tcsh and fish.
 This allows project-specific environment variables without cluttering the `~/.profile` file.

 Before each prompt, direnv checks for the existence of a `.envrc` file in the current and parent directories.
 If the file exists (and is authorized), it is